IASPEI01 Seismological Observation and Interpretation

 Convener: Tormod Kværna (NORSAR, Norway)

-Co-convener: Michelle Grobbelaar (Council for Geoscience, South Africa), Ik-Bum Kang (Korea Institute of Geosciences and Mineral Resources, Korean Republic), Stephen C. Myers (Livermore, CA, USA)
+Co-convener: Michelle Grobbelaar (Council for Geoscience, South Africa), So Gu Kim (Korea Seismological Institute, Korean Republic), Stephen C. Myers (Livermore, CA, USA), Nurcan Meral Ozel (Vienna, Austria), David Jepsen (Vienna, Austria)

 The waveform networks (seismic, infrasound and hydroacoustic) of the International Monitoring System (IMS) for verifying compliance with the Comprehensive Nuclear-Test-Ban Treaty (CTBT) together currently consist of more than 200 high-quality stations distributed worldwide.
 Data from these stations has become a very important asset in the development of methods and the performance of experiments related to nuclear explosion monitoring, as well as for basic earth scientific studies.
 In this session we call for papers focusing on recent research and developments in seismology and seismoacoustics advancing the capability to monitor compliance with the CTBT.
 Examples include analysis of seismic and infrasound signals from the DPRK nuclear explosions, absolute and relative event locations, improvement in seismic velocity models, event characterization and identification, processing methods for arrays, three-component stations and networks, as well as specific field experiments.